electronfraud/electronfraud/README.md

 I'm an MSEE student and a software engineer.
 I made this account to share some of the electronics projects I'm working on.
-Most of these projects are a result of "I want to learn X, Y, and Z, so I think I'll make something that needs X, Y, and Z." Hopefully other people will find them helpful&emdash;though fair warning: much of what I've learned, especially when it comes to printed circuit board design, is from trial and error.
+Most of these projects are a result of "I want to learn X, Y, and Z, so I'm going to make something random that needs X, Y, and Z." Hopefully other people will find these helpful&emdash;though fair warning: much of what I've learned, especially when it comes to printed circuit board design, is from trial and error.
 So, I can't guarantee anything here is idiomatic, safe, or, you know, *good*.